 Gifts made to this fund support the clinical, teaching and research missions for residents in the orthopaedics department.
 This includes, but is not limited to, travel, books, dues, subscriptions, meetings, food, etc.

 Meet our Residents

 This fund was established in 2013 by Drs.
-Suzanne and John Spanier to honor current faculty member Dr. Richard Vlasak, and support education and research initiatives relating to orthopedic trauma in the Department of Orthopedics and Rehabilitation within the College of Medicine.
+Suzanne and John Spanier to honor current faculty member Dr. Richard Vlasak, and support education and research initiatives relating to orthopedic trauma in the Department of Orthopaedic Surgery and Sports Medicine within the College of Medicine.
 At the wish of Drs.
 Spanier, as this endowment grows from additional gifts, the spendable income will then be used to support awards to fellows in orthopaedic trauma.